Can a Treadmill Get Wet? What Can Go Wrong?

 Once you’ve turned off the treadmill, the next step to take should be drying out the fluids or water on the surface of the device.
 The faster you dry out the water, the higher your chances of saving the treadmill from damage.

 It is advisable to use a dry towel to soak up the water.
-However, if you spilled a lot of water, then it’s best to switch to another towel once the first soaks up.
 Use as many towels or dry clothes as possible until you have dried the treadmill completely.
+Making sure the space is well ventilated also helps dry everything quicker.

 3. Examine the Internal Parts.